Skip to main content

 #

-I scripted all of the blending of the 3d animations in the game using unity’s mecanim state machine.
-I also manually programmed some of the pathing for the characters
+I scripted all of the blending of the 3D animations in the game using Unity’s mecanim state machine.
+I also manually programmed some of the paths and timelines for the characters- much of the work was done before unity’s timeline system was implemented, and so we created a custom real-time event sequencer architecture ourselves.

 FSM Management